crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 ### Install `ethermintd`

-Install the binded version, which install chain-maind together, and find it by the absolute path:
+Install the binded version, which install ethermintd together, and find it by the absolute path:

 ```
 git clone https://github.com/tharsis/ethermint